tjoyner/ofvioletsandlicorice/chapter5.md

-There were even more people the next night, and many were local, as if the 'designer' wines and those talked about (?? quelli di riporto) from California, Chile, and Uraguay, which had the names of the reds of Piedmont, Veneto, Tuscany, in the first case had aroused curiosity and in the second case some discomfort, some concern.
-For this reason Daniel had emphasized the essential marriage between the vines and the earth, and of the importance of the crus and of the sor&igrave; (??
-Piedmont dialect: south-facing vineyard exposed to the sun).
+There were even more people the next night, and many were local, as if the 'designer' wines and [those talked about](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thosetalked) from California, Chile, and Uraguay, which had the names of the reds of Piedmont, Veneto, Tuscany, in the first case had aroused curiosity and in the second case some discomfort, some concern.
+For this reason Daniel had emphasized the essential marriage between the vines and the earth, and of the importance of the crus and of the [sor&igrave;](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#sori).
 He tried to give reassurance: it was not enough to be a good winemaker to make an exceptional wine; maybe a good wine, yes, but certainly not one of those that went to Sukiyabasshi Jiro in Tokyo, Le Cirque in New York or to Bocca di Bacco in Berlin.

 The next evening was dedicated to French wines, for Daniel a walk in the park, although he expected some disputes, and some local pride also.
 He would try to smooth that over, as he always did, especially in the case of guests who were distinguished and courteous.